yeasin-2002/Blogify/README.md

 ## React Blogify

 #### This is a simple blog application built with React.
 It allows users to create, read, update, and delete blog posts.
-The application uses a mock API to store the blog posts.
+The application uses a  JSON Server  API to store the blog posts.

 ![Cover](/public/cover.png)